2020 Jeep Gladiator debuts: Not just a Wrangler pickup truck

 The Rubicon's four-wheeling bits are augmented by bigger fender flares capable of housing 35-inch tires, a popular aftermarket upgrade.
 Jeep also made the spare tire well—under the bed between the frame rails—wide enough to accommodate a 35-inch tire, too.

-inside, the Gladiator mirrors the Wrangler—at least until the rear seat.
-The rear seat's 38.3-inch legroom is the same as the Wrangler, but its base folds up stadium-style to reveal a pair of storage pockets.
+Inside, the Gladiator mirrors the Wrangler—at least until the rear seat.
+The rear seat's 38.3-inch leg room is the same as the Wrangler, but its base folds up stadium-style to reveal a pair of storage pockets.
 The seatbacks also fold flat and there is another storage area between the rear of the cab and the seatbacks.

 Email This Page